rpgreview/papersandpaychecks/pnp.md

 ## 3.5 Researchers

+> "Academic politics is the most vicious and bitter form of politics, because the stakes are so low."
+--- Wallace Stanley Sayre, quoted in *The Wall Street Journal*, December 20, 1973

 **Oliver Gomeric**, a researcher, I+1 S+2 F+2 J+1 (Protectors)

 A little short and overweight, Oliver carries more than a spark of intelligent in his bright eyes.
 Working as a legal secretary he already shows promise having just saved a client several hundred thousand dollars by spotting an onerous clause that would have required a client provide a translator not only for a visiting dignatory, but also for their extended family.
 It is this sort of attention to detail, diligence, investigative acumen, and a good working knowledge of the legal contracts that is making Oliver a valuable employee.